sharp100/DynamicShaderPlugin/setPulseAlpha.markdown

 ## Overview

-Used to turn the pulse alpha trait on and off.
+Determines whether or not the Dynamic Shader's alpha is reactive to the pulse

 ## Syntax